di-wang/6300GroupProject/GroupProject/Docs/DesignDocument.md

 ### 1.2 Constraints

-The Tourney App has two modes, tournament manager and tournament player, so the app needs to have different behaviors and user interfaces for each mode.
+The Tourney App has two modes: tournament manager and tournament player.
+This means the app needs to have different behaviors and user interfaces for each mode.
 To achieve this with the minimal amount of effort, the app should be designed as modular as possible so that overlapping components for both modes can be reused.

 This project is assumed to be under small budget and considering there is no dedicated designer in our team, there won't be much emphasis on visual design.
 The app should have a simple interface that is still user-friendly and responsive with the least amount of effort.